Last Updated on August 25, 2023 by rudyooms

-This blog post will be the second one in my journey to find out what the “refresh schedule created by Declared Configuration to refresh any settings changed on the device” actually does and how this task is triggered.
+This blog post will be the second one in my journey to discover what the “refresh schedule created by Declared Configuration to refresh any settings changed on the device” actually does and how this task is triggered.

-In the first part, I focussed on PolicyConsistencyEnsurerJob and how this job “lives” in the Endpoint Privilege Management Service (EPMService) to make sure the EPM policies are always refreshed on the device even when it’s offline.
+In the first part, I focussed on PolicyConsistencyEnsurerJob and how this job “lives” in the Endpoint Privilege Management Service (EPMService) to ensure the EPM policies are always refreshed on the device even when it’s offline.

 In this part, I am focussing on the 15-minute background schedule and how this refresh is scheduled, and how we can alter those 15 minutes.